 With no transponder signal, the flight could only be found when it passed the path of ground-based radar.

 At 9:37:46 am, American Airlines Flight 77 crashed into the Pentagon.
 Military assistance had not been requested as the plane was literally not on their radar.
 Jets were just 150 miles away.

-Listen actual radio traffic about the flight at NPR.
+You can listen to the actual radio traffic about the flight at NPR.

 USA Today detailed the victims of Flight 77.